Mr-Ming/SMS-Inbox/README.md

 # SMS-Inbox
-The SMS Inbox provides a interfacing for viewing SMS
+The SMS Inbox provides a interface for viewing SMS

 The interface: